compstak/meteor-handsontable/README.md

 Handsontable repackaged for Meteor
 =========

+### Forked to use Bootstrap Date Picker instead of lame old JQuery UI's

 [Handsontable](http://handsontable.com/) is a minimalistic Excel-like data grid editor for HTML, JavaScript & jQuery.

-Version: 0.11.3
+Version: 0.12.3

 ## Installation

 `meteor add olragon:handsontable`

 ## For using in Meteor
 This package is jQuery version of `Handsontable` libary

 So, Use the **jQuery style syntax**.
 With other syntax, like accesing via `new Handsontable(...)` wont work